SC DNR Marine Turtle Conservation Program

 Program Overview

-The South Carolina Marine Turtle Conservation Program began in 1977 with beach management research.
+The SCDNR Marine Turtle Conservation Program is responsible for managing and protecting sea turtles in South Carolina.
+The program began in 1977 with beach management research and in-water tracking of post-nesting loggerheads.
 The program further developed in the early eighties with the formation of the nest protection and stranding volunteer networks along the coast of South Carolina.
 Today, the program encompasses research, management, monitoring and education within the local, regional and international communities.
-More specifically, this program implements management techniques to mitigate activities that may impact sea turtles and provides training and support to more than 1,100 volunteers across the coast who protect nests and document sea turtles that wash ashore (strandings).
-DNR staff members also perform necropsies on fresh dead strandings and respond to live strandings in need of care.
-We are indebted to the continued passion, dedication and effort of our volunteers and staff.
+More specifically, this program implements management techniques to mitigate activities that may impact sea turtles and provides training and support to more than 1,100 volunteers across the coast who protect nests and document sea turtles that wash ashore.
+SCDNR personnel also respond to live strandings in need of care.

 This program is funded in part with grants from NOAA Fisheries and the US Fish and Wildlife Service under Section 6 of the Endangered Species Act.
 Data presented on this web site are not to be used in any publication, product, or commercial application without prior written consent of the data owner.